3 Ways to Pass Down a Home

 1. Sell it

 If you’re looking to move or put your home’s equity to use elsewhere, selling the home to a child or other heir could be a good option.
 Doing so removes the property from your taxable estate and establishes a new cost basis—meaning the capital gains on any future sale will be calculated using the value of the home on the date of the transfer rather than your original purchase price.
-“Be aware, however, that if you sell the home for less than its fair market value, the difference between the sale price and the market value could be subject to gift taxes,” says Marianne Hayes, CPA, a senior wealth strategist at Schwab.
+Although you might be tempted to sell the home at a low price, be careful not to go below its fair market value.
+Otherwise, the difference between the sale price and the market value could be subject to gift taxes.

 2. Gift it